magepages/mpdocs/docs/size-chart/index.md

 To start working with **Size Chart GraphQL** in Magento, you need to:

 - Use Magento 2.3.x.
 Return your site to developer mode
-- Supprted request GrapQl can be viewed <a href='https://documenter.getpostman.com/view/10589000/SzRxXr2t?version=latest' target='_blank' rel='nofollow'>here</a>
+- Supprted GrapQL requests can be viewed <a href='https://documenter.getpostman.com/view/10589000/SzRxXr2t?version=latest' target='_blank' rel='nofollow'>here</a>

 ## Frontend